Actindo-AG/Documentation/PIM/UserInterface/03c_Settings.md

 **Attributes**

 - ![Sort](/Assets/Icons/Sort02.png "[Sort]") (Sort)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.
 The button is only displayed when a group is selected.

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
   Click this button to display the search bar and search for a group.
 The button is only displayed when a group is selected.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of groups.
+  Click this button to update the list of groups.
 The button is only displayed when a group is selected.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all attributes in the table are selected.
+If you click the checkbox in the header, all attributes in the list are selected.

 - ![Delete](/Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to remove the selected attribute from the group.
 The button is only displayed when the checkbox of an attribute is selected.

   > [Info] If you remove an attribute from the group, the attribute itself is not deleted, but it is unassigned to the selected group.

-The table displays all attributes assigned to the selected group.
+The list displays all attributes assigned to the selected group.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.
-When no group is selected, the table is empty.
+When no group is selected, the list is empty.

 - *Name*
   Attribute name.